 When I first got into running I was living in Seattle, a very hilly city and a good training ground for a beginning runner.
 To boot, I lived at the time on Queen Anne hill, among the hilliest of the bunch.
 I imagine Run-Vanners from Seattle don’t find Vancouver too troublesome since the topographies are similar.

-Of course, I now live in Chicago, famously devoid of hills.
+Of course, I now (as of this writing) live in Chicago, famously devoid of hills.
 I run workouts on Cricket Hill because it’s the only real hill of any kind in the area (and only a 45 foot climb).
 Nothing in Chicago really prepares you for even the weaker hillclimbs on the course, let alone the monstrous climb up Camosun Street onto the UBC campus, let alone the two sizable descents you face in the first half of the race: The first one 5 miles in leading into the Camosun climb, the second being the obvious descent back down from UBC near the halfway mark.

 To compare, the 2.5 mile climb from Camosun Street into UBC alone is a greater elevation climb than the entire Chicago Marathon COMBINED.

 As many a coach or expert will tell you, it’s often not the uphills but the downhills that kill your legs.
 Many runners take downhills too hard, with faulty form, and end up destroying their quads in the process.
 That’s a problem when you still have a whole marathon to finish.
 It’s also a problem when you scale a sizable 200+ foot downhill in the early part of the race… right before 2+ miles of uphill climbing.

 At some point I’ll write about the special kind of workout planning I do for races like this.
 In Vegas I combine the hills of places like Summerlin and Seven Hills with adapted use of the treadmill in training runs.
 Whatever you do to prepare, be warned: To run this race well, you have got to be experienced in and ready for running big hills.